colinsongf/document-reranking-with-deep-learning-in-ir/README.md

-# Document Reranking with Deep Learning in Information Retrieval
+# Document Reranking with Deep Learning in IR

 This software accompanies the M.Sc.
 Thesis: "Document Reranking with Deep Learning in Information Retrieval".